tom-seddon/beeblink/README.md

 A file storage system for the BBC Micro.
 Make your PC do something useful for a change: have it act as a file server for your BBC.

-No more swapping discs, no more noisy drives, no more 31 file limit, file access is very fast, and it's super-easy to share BBC files with your PC.
+No more swapping discs, no more noisy drives, no more file count limits, and file access is very fast.
+You get very quick turnaround when developing BBC software using your PC, and it's super-easy to get access to you BBC files.
+Also: very easy backups!

 If you've got multiple BBCs, they can all connect at once and share files.